 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes

+Electricity

+Repair category 1

-e Institution of Engineering Technology recommends that inspections d testings are undertaken at least every five years and on a change of cupancy.
-It should be appreciated that only the most recently instructed or re-wired properties will have installations which fully comply h IET regulations.
-The pects of the electrical installation are dated by modern standards and the stem should be checked as a precaution by a registered electrician and graded as necessary. r
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+The electric meter is located below the kitchen sink unit.
+This would not be considered best practice and some thought should be given to relocating the electric meter.